 6. RNHA sites should be selected to respect ARB guidance on air quality buffers from freeways.
-In both the North and South City land use designations for RHNA site show a significant number of areas that are within the 500-foot buffer that the Air Resources Board states in it Land Use of a major freeway or heavily trafficked road should be used for commercial or other uses and not to house vulnerable residents in an area known to have a major negative impact on their health.
+In both the North and South City land use designations for RHNA site show a significant number of areas that are within the 500-foot buffer that the Air Resources Board states in it Land Use Guidance document is unhealthful.
+Locations within 500 feet of a major freeway or heavily trafficked road should be used for commercial or other uses and not to house vulnerable residents in an area known to have a major negative impact on their health.